 The following list of skin irritations is specific to type 2 diabetics.
 Most of these conditions are related to changes in the small blood vessels that supply nutrition to the skin tissues.
 As in diabetic neuropathy (nerve damage), complications to skin are often seen in long-term diabetes that is not well controlled.

-The hallmark of this condition are light brown, oval or circular, scaly patches of skin that are caused by damage to the small blood vessels that supply the tissues with nutrition and oxygen.
-Diabetic dermopathy is harmless and doesn’t require treatment, but it often doesn’t disappear, even when blood glucose is controlled.
+The hallmark of this condition are light brown, oval or circular scaly patches of skin that are caused by damage to the small blood vessels that supply the tissues with nutrition and oxygen.
+Diabetic dermopathy is harmless and does not require treatment, but it often doesn’t disappear, even when blood glucose is controlled.
 A higher incidence of diabetic dermopathy is seen in patients who also have retinopathy, neuropathy, and/or kidney disease.

 Necrobiosis Lipoidica Diabeticorum (NLD)

-Light brown, oval and circular patches are also a hallmark of NLD, a condition that is more rare than diabetic dermopathy.
+Light brown, oval and circular patches are also a hallmark of NLD, a condition that is rarer than diabetic dermopathy.
 In the case of NLD, though, the patches are often larger and fewer.
 Over time, NLD skin patches may appear shiny with a red or violet border.
 They are usually itchy and painful.
 As long as the sores do not open, no treatment is required.
+It affects adult women more often than men.

 Disseminated Granuloma Annulare